awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/docker-application-manager-component.md

 ## Requirements<a name="docker-application-manager-component-requirements"></a>

-To deploy a component, you must meet the requirements for the component and its [dependencies](#docker-application-manager-component-dependencies)\.
 This component has the following requirements:
 + [Docker Engine](https://docs.docker.com/engine/) 1\.9\.1 or later installed and running on your Greengrass core device\.
 Version 20\.10 is the latest version that is verified to work with the connector\.
 You must install Docker directly on the core device before you deploy custom components that run Docker containers\.
 + The Docker daemon started and running on the core device before you deploy this component\.
 + Docker images stored in one of the following supported image sources: